-It is important for them to realise that it is entirely acceptable to ask for help and that is normal to make mistakes, as this will prevent you from disliking yourself so much.
+It is important for them to realize that it is entirely acceptable to ask for help and that is normal to make mistakes, as this will prevent you from disliking yourself so much.

 To release self-doubt and anxiety you can:

-- Analyse the beliefs you hold about yourself, identify where they may have originated from and consciously make a decision to release the ones that restrict your happiness.
+- Analyze the beliefs you hold about yourself, identify where they may have originated from and consciously make a decision to release the ones that restrict your happiness.

 - Stop procrastinating.
 If we fail we are actually one step closer to success.

-- Recognise the relief you feel when forgiving yourself and others and remember that it is not always all about you.
+- Recognize the relief you feel when forgiving yourself and others and remember that it is not always all about you.

 This embarrassment would resurface frequently until my late teens and would be triggered by any situation that demanded that I speak my authentic truth.

-To avoid such an awkward encounters I decided to stay quiet and not assert myself.
+To avoid such an awkward encounter I decided to stay quiet and not assert myself.
 This became my script for many years as it kept me safe.